BernardinD/MembershipApp/README.md

 After the command finishes you'll find the application in the 'dist' folder

 ### Android
+`pip3 install --upgrade Cython`
-On a Linux machine you will have to run `buildozer -- `
+On a Linux machine you will have to run `buildozer -v android debug deploy run logcat`

+To do a fresh build run `buildozer -v android clean` first

 ## Working on
 * Adding a free way to send each member their QR code over SMS through Kivy or some other cross-plaform compatible desktop library